oneclickvirt/ecs/README_NEW_USER.md

 Virtualization Architecture: Shows what virtualization architecture the host machine uses.
 Generally speaking, the recommended order is `Dedicated > KVM > Xen` virtualization.
 Other virtualization will have performance losses, leading to shared/degraded performance during use.
 However, this is not definitive.
 Only dedicated servers have completely independent resource usage; other virtualization methods basically all have resource sharing, depending on whether the host machine seller has a conscience.
 The specific performance merits still depend on the specialized tests that follow.

-NAT Type: Displays NAT type.
-Specifically recommended in order: ```Full Cone > Restricted Cone > Port Restricted Cone > Symmetric```.
-When not detectable, it will show ```Inconclusive```.
-Generally speaking, if you're not using it for special purposes (related to special proxy and real-time communication needs), you don't need to pay attention to this metric.
+NAT Type: Displays the NAT type, with the following specific recommendations: ```Full Cone > Restricted Cone > Port Restricted Cone > Symmetric``` .
+If the type cannot be determined or is an irregular protocol, it will display ```Inconclusive``` .
+Generally, this metric only requires special attention for specific purposes, such as using special proxies, real-time communication, or FRP port forwarding.
+In most other cases, this metric does not need to be monitored.

 TCP Acceleration Method: Generally this is the ```cubic/bbr``` congestion control protocol.
 Generally speaking, using bbr for proxy servers can improve network speed; for ordinary purposes, you don't need to pay attention to this indicator.